storyblok/storyblok/README.md

 $ storyblok -V # or --version
 ```

-## Migrations
+## Content migrations

-Migrations are a convenient way to update stories in Storyblok.
-This section shows how to create a migration file and execute it using the CLI.
+Content migrations are a convenient way to change fields of your content.

+To execute a migration you first need to create a migration file.
+This file is a pure Javascript function where the content of a specific content type or compontent gets passed through.

-### Creating a migration file
+### 1. Creating a migration file

 To create a migration file, you need to execute the `generate-migration` command: